andrei-alexandrov/electron-image-resizer/README.md

 ## Summary

-0. Upload a photo - possible formats: gif, jpeg, png, jpg, webp.
+0. Upload a photo - possible formats: gif, jpeg, png, jpg.
 1. The app displays the dimensions, name and path of the photo.
 2. Resize it to your desired dimensions.
 The new image overrides the old one.